csexton/codeography.com/_posts/2013-06-19-navigating-vim-and-tmux-splits.markdown

 ---
 layout: post
-title: navigating vim and tmux splits
+title: Navigating Vim and Tmux Splits
 ---

 So I read this awesome blog post on the [Thoughtbot Blog](http://robots.thoughtbot.com/post/53022241323/seamlessly-navigate-vim-and-tmux-splits), that was just a write up of [Mislav's technique](https://gist.github.com/mislav/5189704), but it didn't work for me.
 Disallusioned and desolate I figured my fate was sealed.
 I would have to navigate splits in two totally different ways.